• The Academy

 2-year Master of Music performance, Solo Instrument/Chamber Music

-Please follow the guidelines on how to apply for a 2-year master’s degree in performing music at The Barratt Due institute of Music.
+Here you will find the guidelines on how to apply for a 2-year Master’s degree in Performing Music at The Barratt Due institute of Music.

 Application form